Ethnic conflict: Constructivist accounts

 A third, constructivist, set of accounts stress the importance of the socially constructed nature of ethnic groups, drawing on Benedict Anderson's concept of the imagined community.
 Proponents of this account point to Rwanda as an example because the Tutsi/Hutu distinction was codified by the Belgian colonial power in the 1930s on the basis of cattle ownership, physical measurements and church records.
 Identity cards were issued on this basis, and these documents played a key role in the genocide of 1994.

 Some argue that constructivist narratives of historical master cleavages are unable to account for local and regional variations in ethnic violence.
 For example, Varshney highlights that in the 1960s "racial violence in the USA was heavily concentrated in northern cities; southern cities though intensely politically engaged, did not have riots".
 A constructivist master narrative is often a country level variable whereas studies of incidences of ethnic violence are often done at the regional and local level.

 Scholars of ethnic conflict and civil wars have introduced theories that draw insights from all three traditional schools of thought.
 In The Geography of Ethnic Violence, Monica Duffy Toft shows how ethnic group settlement patterns, socially constructed identities, charismatic leaders, issue indivisibility, and state concern with precedent setting can lead rational actors to escalate a dispute to violence, even when doing so is likely to leave contending groups much worse off.
 Such research addresses empirical puzzles that are difficult to explain using primordialist, instrumentalist, or constructivist approaches alone.
 As Varshney notes, "pure essentialists and pure instrumentalists do not exist anymore".

+History

+Historians generally divide this history of this subject into several periods, each with different defining characteristics.